Features

 Is ClawChrome a Chrome fork?

-No. ClawChrome is built around official Google Chrome with a custom OS control layer around it.
+No. ClawChrome is built around official Google Chrome running in a lightweight isolated session with a custom OS control layer around it.

 Does ClawChrome replace Playwright?